 Many vacationers pay a closer look at the vacation rentals offering a pool.
-More than half of the properties have one.
-Also, more Hotel rooms have pools than any other type of accommodation.
-They are an excellent choice if you go in a group of 3, as that is the number of people they can welcome on average.
-You can also find and book a property providing a pool near the water, which is the case for nearly a quarter of the rentals in this destination.
+Nearly half of the properties have one.
+Also, more House rental have pools than any other type of accommodation.
+They are an excellent choice if you go in a group of 9, as that is the number of people they can welcome on average.
+You can also find and book a property providing a pool near the water, which is the case for two-thirds of the rentals in this destination.

 Price and Availability Index in California

 Vacation Rental Price Information in California

 We analyzed price data and rendered them in this graph, which shows vacation rental prices for the next twelve months in California.
 The most expensive week of the next 12 months is in December (12/23 - 12/30), where prices hit an average of $760 a night.
 On the other hand, in September you will find the cheapest prices (9/30 - 10/7).
 Prices this week are on average $494 a night.

 Check how busy California is with our availability graph.
 In a week of August (8/31 - 9/7), 85% of the vacation rentals are booked.
 It will be easy to find a rental that suits you in a week of September (9/30 - 10/7), as 67% of the rentals are still available.